Staff

 “I did not meet a Unitarian Universalist until I was in the seminary,” she said, referring to Eden Theological Seminary, where she earned her master of divinity.
 She enjoyed her interaction with UUs and with members of other progressive religious groups.

-Rev. Michelle grew up in the small town of New Bloomfield, MO, the youngest of five children.
+Rev Dr. Michelle grew up in the small town of New Bloomfield, MO, the youngest of five children.
 She received a bachelor of science in business administration, with an emphasis in accounting, from Central Missouri State University.
 She is completing a doctor of ministry degree at Phillips Theological Seminary as well as pursuing plural standing as a UU minister.

 Among her goals as minister at First UU are maintaining a community of faith and helping provide resources for people to exercise their beliefs.
 She wants to be a peacemaker and worker for justice in this community and in the world, connecting the UU community to a wider community in order to make change.
 She wants to encourage members to be more active in their church and in the community.